Central Limit Theory for Combined Cross-Section and Time Series with an Application to Aggregate Productivity Shocks: Joint Panel-Time Series Limit Theory

-The concept of stable convergence was introduced by Renyi (1963) and has found wide application in probability and statistics.
-Most relevant to the discussion here are the stable central limit theorem of Hall and Heyde (1980) and Kuersteiner and Prucha (2013) who extend the result in Hall and Heyde (1980) to panel data with fixed $T$.
-Dedecker and Merlevede (2002) established a related stable functional CLT for strictly stationary martingale differences.
+The concept of stable convergence was introduced by R\'{e}nyi (1963) and has found wide application in probability and statistics.
+Most relevant to the discussion here are the stable central limit theorem of Hall and Heyde (1980, Theorem 3.2) and Kuersteiner and Prucha (2013) who extend the result in Hall and Heyde (1980, Theorem 3.2) to panel data with fixed $T$.
+Related to our work, stable functional limit theorems were obtained previously for different settings by Rootzen (1983), Feigin (1985) and Dedecker and Merlevede (2002).\textbf{ }For example, Dedecker and Merlevede (2002) established a related stable functional CLT for strictly stationary martingale differences while we allow for heterogeneity and non-stationarity.